Chalarangelo/30-seconds-of-code/snippets/text-backdrop-overlay.md

 tags: visual,beginner
 ---

-Display a text on top of an image using an overlay.
+Displays a text on top of an image using an overlay.

 - Use `backdrop-filter` to apply a `blur(14px)` and `brightness(80%)` effect to make text readable regardless of background image and color.